Greece, Turkey Draw In Allies In Mediterranean War Games - UrduPoint

 But France has joined Greece in shadowing the Turkish vessels and is openly warning Erdogan against overplaying his hand.

-- Oruc Reis - Tensions began escalating when Turkey sent the Oruc Reis research vessel accompanied by warships into disputed waters on August 10.
+- EU split - Simmering tensions began bubbling over when Turkey sent the Oruc Reis research vessel accompanied by warships into disputed waters on August 10.

-Greece responded by dispatching its own warships to track the Turkish vessels.
+Greece responded by dispatching its own navy ships to show its displeasure and keep an eye on Turkey's work.

-But Turkey says this latest conflict really started when Greece struck an exclusion zone agreement with Egypt that conflicted Ankara's maritime claims on August 6.
+But Turkey says this latest conflict really started on August 6, when Greece struck an exclusive economic zone agreement with Egypt that conflicted with Ankara's maritime claims.

-That pact -- expected to be ratified by the Greek parliament later Wednesday -- was agreed after Turkey delayed the Oruc Reis mission to give diplomacy another chance in July.
+That pact was agreed after Turkey delayed the Oruc Reis mission to give diplomacy another chance in July.

 Erdogan re-ordered the disputed exploration immediately after the Egypt deal.

-Both Athens and Ankara say they would prefer to talk out their problems but are ready to defend their interests with force.

-The Greek defence ministry said that "the path of diplomacy remains the preferred means to settle" the dispute.

-- EU split - Greece is expected to once again push for penalties against Turkey at an informal meeting of EU foreign minister in Berlin on Thursday and Friday.
+Greece is expected to once again push for penalties against Turkey at an informal meeting of EU foreign ministers in Berlin on Thursday and Friday.

 Turkey has been isolated at such meetings because it is a member of NATO but not the EU bloc.

-Its accessions talks to the EU have stalled as Erdogan pushes ahead with a more nationalist and diplomatically aggressive course that plays well to his conservative base at home.
+Its accession talks to the EU have stalled as Erdogan pushes ahead with a more nationalist and diplomatically aggressive course that plays well to his conservative base at home.

 But the EU has refrained from heavily sanctioning Turkey and has only targeted two energy executives for their role in drilling work near Cyprus.

-Erdogan has repeatedly used the threat to open Turkey's borders and allow millions of refugees -- many of them from Syria -- to enter EU nations in past disputes.
+In past disputes, Erdogan has repeatedly used the threat to open Turkey's borders and allow millions of refugees -- many of them from Syria -- to enter the EU.

 "If we say we will do something, we will do it, and we will pay the price," he said Wednesday.